 - A. Per the Student Leaders Eligibility Policy, student leaders must remain in good academic standing, based on their semester grade point average and cumulative grade point average, during the time they are holding or seeking to hold a student leadership position. - 1.
 Enrollment Status - a.
 Student leaders must be currently enrolled at the UConn Storrs campus and have their 'General University Fee' paid. - b.
-Student organization leaders must pay the respective group fee of the organization in which they are seeking or holding office. - 2.
-Academic Status
+Student organization leaders must pay the respective group fee of the organization in which they are seeking or holding office.

+2. Academic Status

 - a.
-Student leaders in officer positions as defined in the Student Leaders Eligibility Policy must not be on any form of scholastic probation, including 'Subject to Dismissal'.
-Students found ineligible due to scholastic probation (but not subject to dismissal) may appeal as per the process outlined here. - b.
-Students seeking to hold certain positions must not be on any form of scholastic probation during the time that they are seeking the respective leadership position. found ineligible due to scholastic probation (but not subject to dismissal) may appeal as per the process outlined in the aforementioned policy here. - c.
-Any student who is determined to be 'subject to dismissal' by the Registrar's Office is not eligible to seek or hold a leadership position as defined in the policy and is not eligible to appeal. - 3.
+Student leaders in officer positions as defined in the Student Leaders Eligibility Policy must not be on any form of academic notice, including 'Subject to Dismissal'.
+Students found ineligible due to academic notice (but not subject to dismissal) may appeal as per the process outlined here. - b.
+Students seeking to hold certain positions must not be on any form of academic notice during the time that they are seeking the respective leadership position.
+Students found ineligible due to academic notice (but not subject to dismissal) may appeal as per the process outlined in the aforementioned policy here. - c.
+Any student who is determined to be 'subject to dismissal' is not eligible to seek or hold a leadership position as defined in the policy and is not eligible to appeal. - 3.
 To ensure compliance with this policy, a final list of officer contact information must be sent to the Organization Advisor within 3 business days of their election/selection or by the deadline set each year by TSOS.